leikind/wice_grid/README.md

 of the grid in the view.
-This is due to the lazy nature of WiceGrid - the actual call to the database is made during the execution of the +grid+ helper, because to build the correct query columns declarations are required.
+This is due to the lazy nature of WiceGrid - the actual call to the database is made during the execution of the `grid` helper, because to build the correct query columns declarations are required.

-##= Accessing Records Via Callbacks
+### Accessing Records Via Callbacks

 It is possible to set up callbacks which are executed from within the plugin just after the call to the database.
 The callbacks are called before rendering the grid cells, so the results of this processing can be used in the grid.